Newman-Janis algorithm's application to regular black hole models

 In spite of the regular black hole models' extreme popularity, only a few exact solutions are still known.
 To~model realistic physical objects, i.e., to impose axial symmetry, one will face the fact that there has not been elaborated a universal technique to generate a rotating solution from a static one.
 Most of these approaches are applicable either to vacuum cases, to linearized Einstein's equations (which is the same as representing a metric in the Kerr{--}Schild form), or to exact static solutions with a known physical source (which almost all models of static regular black holes cannot boast of).

 We have applied the mainstream approach, the Newman{--}Janis algorithm, to a regular static spacetime sustained by a minimally coupled phantom scalar field.
-This completely solvable example affords the opportunity to show that at distances of the regularization parameter's order, we can predict or even conclude nothing due to the Einstein equations' discrepancies.
+This completely solvable example affords the opportunity to show that, at distances of the regularization parameter's order, we can predict or even conclude nothing due to the Einstein equations' discrepancies.
 Although coordinate complexification in the Newman{--}Janis spirit leads to a regular Kerr-like black hole, to an external observer, this will be nothing more than standard Kerr's spacetime.

 Commonly, the models of regular black holes ad hoc are motivated mainly by phenomenology, with possible observational verification.
-However, many of them, or even pertubatively slowly rotating solutions in alternative theories, are almost indistinguishable from the GR solutions from an observational point of view \cite{Psaltis:2007cw,Pani:2009wy,Shaikh:2021yux,Lima:2021las}.
-Moreover, the cost of simplicity and phenomenological "appealing", e.g., of the Simpson{--}Visser spacetime, are non-trivial physical sources.
-Does it really worth to try phenomenological approaches to regular rotating black hole models?
-Or is the search for alternative GR singularities treatments more perspective?
+However, many of them, or even pertubatively slowly rotating solutions in alternative theories, are almost indistinguishable\footnote{Let us point out a recent stationary analytical solution to the semiclassical Einstein equations sourced by the trace anomaly, which can be potentially distinguished from Kerr's solution~\cite{Fernandes:2023vux}.} from the GR solutions from an observational point of view \cite{Psaltis:2007cw,Pani:2009wy,Shaikh:2021yux,Lima:2021las}.
+Moreover, the cost of simplicity and phenomenological “appealing”, e.g., of the Simpson{--}Visser spacetime, are non-trivial physical sources.
+Is it worth enforcing an exotic matter description for the static regular spacetimes, hereafter imposing axial symmetry approaches to regular rotating black hole models?
+Or is the search~for alternative GR singularity treatments more perspective?